gateschema/gateschema-js/docs/api.md

 ```
 #### `format(type: "date" | "date-time" | "hostname" | "uri" | "url" | "email" | "ipv4" | "ipv6")`
-Expect the input value to be in the passing format
+Expect the input to be in the passing format

 * date: see full-date in https://tools.ietf.org/html/rfc3339#section-5.6, examples:
   * 1990-12-31